Efrain-L/lab3/index.md

     return newArray;
   }
 ```
-* The code change fixes the issue since the problem with the original code was that it was assigning a new array with the reversed values, but was returning the original array object.
-This change returns the proper array, fixing the bug.
+* The code change fixes the issue since the problem with the original code was that the old array was being assigned values from the newArray object, but since it has no initial values, it contains nothing but zeros in each of its indices.
+This change assigns the values of the proper array, newArray, to the values of the old array object, therefore fixing the bug.

 ## Part 3 - Something New
 * Something new that I learned that I was not aware of before the labs in the past two weeks was the creation of a webserver in java, and how queries in website url's work.